-If you need to wait for a given interrupt handler to complete, you should instead use synchronize irq() or place explicit RCU read-side critical sections in the interrupt handlers that you wish to wait on.
+If you need to wait for a given interrupt handler to complete, you should instead use synchronize

-Why do both SRCU and QRCU lack asynchronous call_srcu() or call_qrcu() interfaces?
+Why do both SRCU and QRCU lack asynchronous call_srcu() or call_qrcu() interfaces? ■

 Given an asynchronous interface, a single task could register an arbitrarily large number of SRCU or QRCU callbacks, thereby consuming an arbitrarily large quantity of memory.
 In contrast, given the current synchronous synchronize_srcu() and synchronize_qrcu() interfaces, a given task must finish waiting for a given grace period before it can start waiting for the next one.